Kehindeee/blog-platform-frontend/README.md

 # Getting Started with the project

-This blog plaetform project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This blog platform project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## clone or fork the project to your local PC